 Divorce: Divorce is increasingly common and carries little social stigma.
 In fact, some Estonians view divorce as an unfortunate yet unavoidable event.
 At 1.9 per 1,000 people.
-Estonia's divorce rate remains lower than those of its Baltic neighbors Latvia (2.5) and Lithuania (2.8).
-In comparison, the rate in the US is 2.5 per 1,000 people.
+Estonia's divorce rate remains lower than those of its Baltic neighbors Latvia (2.9) and Lithuania (2.6).
+In comparison, the EU rate is 1.6 while the US rate is 2.4 per 1,000 people.